humeman/humecord/docs/basics/install_humecord.md

 ### Linux/Mac Install

 You'll need to install `git`, `python3`, and `python3-pip` from your preferred package manager before beginning.
-Make sure your Python version is 3.8 or higher.
+Make sure your Python version is 3.7 (3.11 is recommended) or higher.

 __Clone the Humecord repository__
 ```sh